 Many SECR companies also needed to comply with ESOS (the Energy Savings Opportunity Scheme) recently.
 The ESOS regulations require large companies to review consumption, conduct energy audits & report compliance to the regulator every 4 years.

 While much of the data required for SECR is the same, ESOS covered a different time period & had other requirements such as audits.

 So, unfortunately SECR does not replace ESOS.
 However, if you’ve put in the processes for collecting the data under ESOS & done energy efficiency projects, then this will help your SECR work.

 What you need to do now

-SECR applies to Annual Reports released for financial years after April 2019 – i.e. if your reporting year is April-March then your first report will cover April 19 – March 20; for calendar years, your first report cover Jan – Dec 2020 will be expected after the end of December 2020.
+SECR applies to Annual Reports released for financial years starting on or after 1st April 2019 – i.e. if your reporting year is April-March then your first report will cover April 19 – March 20; for calendar years, your first report cover Jan – Dec 2020 will be expected after the end of December 2020.

 Firstly understand your business to determine if you meet the requirements – on staff numbers, turnover or balance sheet.